mandax/just-go/README.md

 # Just Go

-Just Go is a platform to manage restaurants.
-Right now the project just have the start architecture, and the Menu Dishes CRUD.
+Just Go is an early stage platform to manage restaurants.

 ## Repo